A powerful coaching question ignites the imagination of your client and helps them to overcome boundaries.

 - What possibilities exist that we haven’t thought of yet?

 - What does it mean to be ethical?

 Almost everyone ranked the first two questions as less powerful, and the last two as more powerful.
-The authors assert that “powerful questions are ones that transcend many boundaries.”
-Good coaching questions have the following qualities, they:
+Vogt et al. (2003) assert that “powerful questions are ones that transcend many boundaries.”
+Good coaching questions are able to do the following:

 For example, asking, “Do you like working as a coach?” has the potential to stop the conversation before it gets started.
 This is a closed-ended question.

 A better way to ask this question is, “What about working as a coach is satisfying to you?”
 This is an open-ended question.
-Notice that it begins with one of the 5 W’s often utilized by journalists.
-The other W’s are: who, where, when, and why.
+Notice that it begins with one of the five Ws often utilized by journalists.
+The other Ws are who, where, when, and why.
 Journalists also use how, how long, and how much.
 You do not necessarily want or need to use all of these.

-Asking closed-ended questions is one of ten mistakes author and coach Tony Stoltzfus (2008) recommends coaches avoid.
+Asking closed-ended questions is one of 10 mistakes author and coach Tony Stoltzfus (2008) recommends coaches avoid.